 If you’re into video, use your talent to create a YouTube channel.

-You get paid by partnering with YouTube, who will put up adverts around your videos, and pay you according to the number of views you get.
+You get paid by partnering with YouTube, which will put up ads on your videos and pay you according to the number of views you get.

 29. Design T-Shirts